A Chinese Music and Dance Ensemble

-Sponsored by the College of Mass Communication and the Confucius Institute.
+Sponsored by the College of Media and Entertainment and the Confucius Institute.

 A production of the Confucius Institute of Chinese Opera at Binghamton University of Binghamton, N.Y., the performers will include faculty from Binghamton University and the National Academy of Chinese Theatre Arts, as well as the Melody of Dragon Chinese Ensemble and the Amber Dance Troupe.